Walking with others in wisdom and love.

 How do I get started?

-If you are interested in pursuing biblical counselling at this time, click on the link below to fill out a short Counselling Request form.
-We will review it and follow up with you directly (typically within a week).
+If you are interested in pursuing biblical counselling at this time, please click on the link below to fill out a Counselling Application form and email it back to us at email@example.com.
+Note, if you are interested in couples counselling then each spouse will need to fill out a separate Counselling Application form.
+Once we receive your application(s), we will review it and follow up with you directly (typically within a week).

-If you have any questions, or are uncertain if biblical counseling is right for you, please do not hesitate to email Doug Chrystal, Pastor of Biblical Counselling, at firstname.lastname@example.org with your questions.
+If you have any questions or are uncertain if biblical counselling is right for you, please do not hesitate to email Doug Chrystal, Pastor of Biblical Counselling, at firstname.lastname@example.org

 A Brief Statement on Biblical Humility